mafudge/ist769sp24final/README.md

 ## Exam

-**DO NOT USE CHAT-GPT OR OTHER GENERATIVE AI'S, PLEASE JUST STICK TO THE CLASS LESSONS**

 ### Instructions

-Complete all answers in the `Exam.ipynb` file in the `work` folder!
+Complete all your answers in the `Exam.ipynb` file in the `work` folder!
 You will turn this file in to Blackboard in addition to your official exam document submission.

 Each question is worth 5 points.